OpenMarineSystems/anchor-watch-card/README.md

 Anchor Watch Card was built by sailors for sailors around one idea:

-**Drop anchor.
-Confirm position.
-Know immediately if you're dragging, either on board or remotely.**
+**Drop anchor with chain length suggestions, set actual scope, and your done.
+Know immediately if you're dragging via alerts and notifications, either on board or remotely.**

 No buried menus.
 No hunting through multifunction displays.